The history of the Pomade

 Origin of the name.

-The English word Pomade comes from the French word Pommade, which in turn means ointment.
-Ointment is a wax-like substance that was used as a medical remedy for the skin.
-Pomade comes from the Latin word pomum(apple, fruit) via the Italian word pomata or pomo(apple).
-An ingredient of Ointment were crushed apples, today's pomades contain no apples and have little to do with fruit.
+The English word Pomade comes from the French word Pommade, which means ointment.
+Ointment is a Hair Wax-like substance that was used as a medicinal remedy for the skin.
+Pommade comes from the Latin word pomum (apple, fruit) via the Italian word pomata or pomo (apple).
+An ingredient of Ointment was crushed apples, the Pomades of today do not contain apples and have little to do with fruit anymore.

 History